 - paste to where you need it

-don't forget this works for anything - audio effect, midi clip, whatever. there are other variations on this technique as well - you can save the audio/device to your browser, for example, for access when you return to the "present". the most important thing is to never do anything that disrupts your undo history.
+Keep in mind this works for anything - audio effect, midi clip, whatever.
+There are other variations on this technique as well - you can save the audio/device to your browser, for example, for access when you return to the "present".
+The most important thing is to never do anything that disrupts your undo history.

 recovery in browser

-of course, the most full-proof way to make sure you can always backtrack & undo mistakes is by the tried-&-true method of versioning; you never know what kinds of ill-advised paths you'll travel down & need to correct for.
-George Lucas famously ruined star wars with the special editions & in many cases he actually destructively altered the original celluloid to edit the scenes. if he ever realized his mistake & wanted han to shoot first again, he could no longer work from the original film. don't make the same mistake - make sure to always save & work from new copies every time you make important changes.
+Of course, the most full-proof way to make sure you can always backtrack & undo mistakes is by the tried-&-true method of versioning; you never know what kinds of ill-advised paths you'll travel down & need to correct for.
+George Lucas famously ruined Star Wars with the Special Editions & in many cases he actually destructively altered the original celluloid to edit scenes.
+If he ever realized his mistake & wanted Han to shoot first again, he could no longer work from the original film.
+Don't make the same mistake - make sure to always save & work from new copies every time you make important changes.